elastic/rally/docs/offline.rst

 Rally will automatically detect upon startup that no Internet connection is available and print the following warning::

     [WARNING] No Internet connection detected.
-Automatic download of track data sets etc. is disabled.
+Specify --offline to run without it.

 It detects this by trying to connect to ``https://github.com``.
 If you want it to probe against a different HTTP endpoint (e.g. a company-internal git server) you need to add a configuration property named ``probing.url`` in the ``system`` section of Rally's configuration file at ``~/.rally/rally.ini``.
 Specify ``--offline`` if you want to disable probing entirely.